Neurotrope (NASDAQ:NTRP) Returns After 'Failed' Alzheimer's Trial, But Has Anything Changed?

 In early 2017, Neurotrope popped nearly 250 percent after early expectations for bryostatin suggested leadership in Alzheimer’s research.
 The rise was sustained by a shift from the OTC market to the Nasdaq and anticipation of positive Phase 2 clinical data.

 Neurotrope soon took a turn for the worse.
 The stock fell 55 percent after the company attempted to spin unsuccessful marks as a win for bryostatin and Alzheimer’s treatment.
+While the initial study met primary endpoints, it did not demonstrate statistical significance.

 “The study failed,” biotech expert Adam Feuerstein told Benzinga at the time.
 “That’s the headline here.
 The study failed.”